stevekinney/tailwind-workshop/src/content/tailwind-layers.md

 The utilities layer is where Tailwind's utility classes are generated.
 These are highly specific, single-purpose classes that do one thing (like setting margin, padding, text alignment, etc.).
 This layer is intended to be the highest specificity layer, effectively overriding any conflicting styles from the previous layers.

 You generally do not modify the utilities layer directly, as Tailwind automatically generates it based on your configuration.

-Example of utility classes:
+Here is an example of some utility classes:

 ```css
 .mt-4 {
 	margin-top: 1rem;
 }

 .text-center {
 	text-align: center;
 }